binocarlos/boiler-frontend/README.md

 ## Options

  * styles - an object of overriden styles
- * routes - an array of objects describing the routes for `react-router`
+ * getRoutes - a function that returns react-router routes for the ap
  * reducers - an object of reducers to be passed into `combineReducers`
  * middleware - an array of middleware to be passed into `applyMiddleware`
  * passportUrl - the backend URL for the `passport-service` api
  * guestTitle - the appbar title when not logged in
  * appTitle - the appbar title when logged in
+ * userDetailsSchema - a [biro](https://github.com/binocarlos/biro) schema for the user details form
  * React/Redux components
    * appbar - the appbar
    * loader - the loading spinner